Gigaspaces/xap-docs/site/content/xap/12.2/started/first-app.markdown

 {{%/tab%}}
 {{%/tabs%}}

-{{%note%}}
+{{%info "Info..."e%}}
-It is important to import `org.insightedge.spark.implicits.all._`, this will enable Data Grid specific API.

-"insightedge-space", "insightedge" and "127.0.0.1:4174" are the default Data Grid settings
+It is important to import `org.insightedge.spark.implicits.all._` to enable the Data Grid specific API. "insightedge-space", "insightedge", and "127.0.0.1:4174" are the default Data Grid settings.

-When you are running Spark applications from the Web Notebook, the `InsightEdgeConfig` is created implicitly with the properties defined in the Spark interpreter.
+When you are running Spark applications from the Web Notebook, `InsightEdgeConfig` is created implicitly with the properties defined in the Spark interpreter.

-{{%/note%}}
+{{%/info%}}

-# Modeling Data Grid objects
+# Modeling Data Grid Objects

 Create a case class `Product.scala` to represent a Product entity in the Data Grid: